 If you are considering commissioning 2 photographers to shoot your wedding, you’re not alone!

 Over the last few years both the number of photographers working as a team and the demand for second shooters has increased considerably.
-This is due to a shift in the basic requirements of many couples and of course, due to an over all shift within the wedding industry and society itself.
+This is primarily due to a shift in the basic requirements of many couples planning their weddings.

 Coverage of both partners preparations.

 Coverage of both of you really makes your gallery feel that bit more complete.
-It’s lovely to look back through and see what you were both getting up to in the lead up to your wedding ceremony.
-If you’re planning to give each other gifts, it’s a great way of seeing their reaction as they read your card.
+It’s lovely to look back through and see what you were each getting up to in the lead up to your ceremony.
+If you’re planning to give each other gifts, it’s a great way of seeing their reaction as they read your letter or card.
 They’re moments you’ll never get back.
-Additionally, loads of gorgeous natural stuff happens during the preparations stage and it’s one of the only times you wont both be surrounded by guests.
+Additionally, loads of gorgeous natural stuff happens during the preparations stage.
+It’s also one of the only times you wont both be surrounded by guests.

 Coverage of the entrance and reaction